 In addition to his arbitration practice, Gary is the founder and currently serves as the Chairman of the Silicon Valley Arbitration & Mediation Center (SVAMC) and is a founder and currently serves on the Executive Committee of the California International Arbitration Council (CIAC), both based in Palo Alto, California.
-He is on the Adjunct Faculty of the Santa Clara University School of Law and teaches International Commercial Arbitration.
+He is on the Adjunct Faculty of the Santa Clara University School of Law and lectures on international arbitration law and practice.

 Gary was previously a partner with the leading international law firms Pillsbury Winthrop Shaw Pittman LLP in Palo Alto and Coudert Brothers LLP in San Francisco and Palo Alto.
 He served as the head of Coudert Brothers’ West Coast International Arbitration Practice and its Northern California Technology, Media and Telecoms group.
 At Pillsbury, he co-chaired the Silicon Valley international team.
 In addition, he served in an in-house capacity as Vice President and Chief Legal Officer of a cloud and mobile Internet cybersecurity company.

 As a practicing attorney, his focus has been on US and international business contracts and commercial matters, corporate and securities transactions, private equity and venture capital investment, emerging growth financing, IT and Internet, biotech and pharmaceuticals, alternative energy, technology development, sales, marketing and distribution, competition, IP licensing and infringement disputes.
 Gary’s technology law career includes extensive experience litigating patent and other IP disputes, managing portfolios of international legal projects for Fortune 500 technology companies, venture financing Silicon Valley tech startups, handling US and international M&As and IPOs, and serving as an Internet cloud security company General Counsel.